RAYJON NURSING AND INTER-PROFESSIONAL TRIPS

 “It has been an amazing journey,” says faculty member Sylvia vander Weg.
 “From a small group of eight students, the project has expanded and grown into this huge adventure.
 I look forward each year to traveling with our special faculty team to the Dominican Republic and having the opportunity to introduce students to life and health care in a developing country.
 It grounds me as to what is important in life and I know this is the work I am called to do.”

 The trip fee does not include any medical preparation costs for individual, travel or out of country travel insurance.
-Rayjon and Georgian College provide detailed instructions for pre-trip medical preparation.
+Rayjon and Georgian College provide detailed instructions for pre-trip health & safety preparation.

 CODE OF CONDUCT

-To ensure a meaningful and satisfying experience, each participant is expected to commit to an established program for trip presentation and follow up, and to abide by RAYJON’s Code of Conduct during the trip.
+To ensure a meaningful and satisfying Nursing Trips experience, each participant is expected to commit to our established trip policies and procedures, and to abide by RAYJON’s Code of Conduct during the trip.
 Adherence to the Code of Conduct will minimize risks to personal safety, health, and security, honour and respect the local customs and maintain Rayjon’s reputation both at home and abroad.

 Students who are interested in going on a trip should ensure that their parents/guardians fully understand RAYJON’s Code of Conduct.
 To prevent any misunderstandings in the trip guidelines and rules, parents/guardians are encouraged to take part in the pre-trip preparations.

-Alcohol is not part of a Trip.
+Alcohol is not part of Nursing Trips.
 Smokers must be considerate to the non-smoking participants and to the people of the host countries, and if possible, should be restricted to the hotel / guest houses.

 For safety’s sake, participants or small groups will not be free to wander around alone.